 Scrum is based on a set of fundamental values.
 The values provide a code of behaviour, or ethics, for Scrum Teams – some rules of conduct for teams to embody and live by as they work with Scrum.

-The five Scrum Values are:
+The five Scrum values as defined in the Scrum guide are:

 People personally commit to achieving the goals of the Scrum Team.